Push-Ups for Women

 Basic Bosu push-ups

 Elevated push-ups can be quite challenging for beginners as they engage your upper-body much more intensely than basic push-ups.
 They are much like the latter, except you will want to place your legs on an elevated surface while doing them.
-This will engage your core, triceps and shoulder muscles to a much higher degree.
+This will engage your core, triceps, and shoulder muscles to a much higher degree.

 They are much like a basic push-up, except - remember when I said that the wider you place your hands while you do a push-up, the easier it will be?
 Diamond push-ups entail placing your palms right next to each other, with your indexes and thumbs from each hand touching(hence the diamond).
 This makes them a killer for your triceps – as well as your core, which you will be flexing in pain as your arms suffer (just kidding).

 Now go out there and reap the benefits that this incredible workout can give you!
 Remember, if these get too easy, there are hundreds of other push-up variants you can try.
-It truly never ends with callisthenic exercises – good luck.
+It honestly never ends with callisthenic exercises – good luck.

 If you quote information from this page in your work, then the reference for this page is: